samarthAkulkarni/Snake-game.github.io/README.md

 Without the equals the snake had no plan to ever go up from cell 20, which made him stop forever.

+## Wins

+- I got a chance to really practise my logic skills to make the game playable and not bug ridden.
+- I developed my design skills, giving me more confidence in CSS.

+## Challenges

+- Working with a clever leaderboard table which allows the user to enter a name, but not have to.
+- Giving the game good responsiveness and mobile playability.

 ## Prototype